ckant787/julia/doc/src/manual/constructors.md

 to the implied field types: `Point{Int64}(1,2)` works, but `Point{Int64}(1.0,2.5)` raises an [`InexactError`](@ref) when converting `2.5` to [`Int64`](@ref).
-When the type is implied by the arguments to the constructor call, as in `Point(1,2)`, then the types of the arguments must agree -- otherwise the `T` cannot be determined -- but any pair of real arguments with matching type may be given to the generic `Point` constructor.
+When the type is implied by the arguments to the constructor call, as in `Point(1,2)`, then the types of the arguments must agree -- otherwise, the `T` cannot be determined -- but any pair of real arguments with matching type may be given to the generic `Point` constructor.

 What's really going on here is that `Point`, `Point{Float64}` and `Point{Int64}` are all different